pg9-dev/datahouse_assignment/README.md

 The server listens on port 8000 and responds to post request on the '/' page.
 If you are simply interested in the respective logic for data transformation, the file `src/utils.js` details the scoring procedure.

+The server expects and responds with `json`.
 The json parsing is handled by an express middleware.

-Requests were tested using `Postman` and sample requests are detailed below.

 This project is packaged via npm(npm and node is pre-requisites for running the project); the respective package.json file contains all required scripts.

-In order to the run the project, the dependencies need to be installed first.

 --------------------------------------------------------------------------------
+#### All commands are to be entered in the home directory of the project.
+Node.js and npm is a pre-requisites for running the project.
+##### In order to the run the project, the dependencies need to be installed first.
 To install all dependencies:

 ```
 `npm install`